Try it free

 2. Your settings platform token is valid, and assigned to the correct Dynatrace account/environment.

-2. Create the AWS IAM monitoring role
+3. Create AWS IAM monitoring role

 The IAM monitoring role consists of the following: